Category filter

 Standard settings

-- QR code for EMM enrollment: Allows setting up QR code enrollment, including whether to allow it for non-reseller uploaded devices.
+• QR code for EMM enrollment: Allows setting up QR code enrollment.
+Select Add QR code to generate the QR code for enrollment.

 Advanced Settings (Requires Knox Suite license)